 The rate of employment of persons without primary education, incomplete primary education or completed primary education has declined since 2005(the rate in 2010 was 24.8% or 3 p.p. lower compared to 2005).
 The share of employed persons with 4-year secondary education is almost the same, while employment rate for persons with higher university education was 21.5% in 2010, an increase of 7.4 p.p. since 2005 (14.1%).
+In 2015, significant change could be observed with the employment rate among university graduates, which reached 66.8%.
 The share of female employed persons according to educational level shows a strong bias towards the more educated groups.